SuperSupermoon/KoSAIM2022/README.md

 ## Modeling & Evaluation
- - Use PyTorch LSTM to train an RNN classifier.
+ - Use PyTorch LSTM to train a RNN classifier.
  - Use both AUROC and AUPRC as the evaluation metric.